Workiva/go-datastructures/README.md

 functional, cons-style of list manipulation.
 Insert, get, remove, and size operations are O(n) as you would expect.

+#### Stack

+A persistent, immutable stack providing time efficient operations.
+All operations are applied to the stack itself and don't need the user to reassign the stack every time.
+Push and Pop operations are *O(1)*.
+Since Go is gc'ed the function Clear is also *O(1)*.
+DropWhile and PopWhile are *O(k < n)* for *k* predicate matches.

 ### Installation

  1. Install Go 1.3 or higher.